second-state/tencent-tensorflow-scf/README-en.md

 Load the website URL in any web browser and start to use this function to identify objects in photos.

+> GitHub could be very slow behind the Great Chinese Firewall.
+Clone from Gitee if you are in mainland China. `git clone https://gitee.com/secondstate/tencent-tensorflow-scf.git`

 # Build your own Tensorflow cloud function

 Fork this repo and use the `Code | Open with Codespaces` button to launch Github Codespaces IDE in your browser.
 It may take a few minutes to start the first time.